 - Ataxic cerebral palsy is the rarest type of cerebral palsy and involves the entire body.

 - Ataxic cerebral palsy describes a condition indicating weak muscle tone.

-Ataxic cerebral palsy may be caused by a birth injury or birthing trauma, environmental factors, or by genetic, muscle, or central nervous system disorders such as down syndrome, muscular dystrophy, cerebral palsy, Prader-Willi syndrome, myotonic dystrophy or Tay-Sachs disease.
+Ataxic cerebral palsy may be caused by a birth injury or birthing trauma, sometimes a natural injury and other times by medical malpractice or negligence; environmental factors, or by genetic, muscle, or central nervous system disorders such as down syndrome, muscular dystrophy, cerebral palsy, Prader-Willi syndrome, myotonic dystrophy or Tay-Sachs disease.
 Some children may experience hypotonia.
 This neuromuscular disorder is also referred to as “floppy infant syndrome” or “infantile hypotonia.”
 Individuals with this diagnosis are said to be “hypotonic” and demonstrate “hypo-tonicity.”

 Imagine the cerebral cortex as the brain’s switchboard.
 Since the cerebral cortex contains nearly 75% of all the neuron cell bodies in the nervous system, injury to this portion of the brain would result in a variety of neuromuscular disorders.
 The effects of various injuries to the cerebral cortex depend on the location and severity of the damage.
 Doctors often describe the type of cerebral palsy a child has based on which limbs are affected.

 Functions of the Cerebral Cortex

 - Cells in the upper portions of the cerebral cortex motor areas send impulses to muscles in the legs and thighs.

 - Cells in the middle portions control muscles in the shoulders and arms.